The Wrecking Crew (music): Bass, drums, and percussion

 Joe Osborn (pictured in 2012) was one of the first-call bassists during the heyday of the Wrecking Crew.

 Carol Kaye provided an exception to the predominantly male world of Los Angeles session work in the 1960s.
-Originally a guitarist, she began doing session work in Los Angeles in the late 1950s, playing behind Ritchie Valens on "La Bamba" and in the 1960s becoming a regular contributor on Phil Spector's recordings as well as on Beach Boys songs, such as "Help Me, Rhonda" and their subsequent Pet Sounds and Smile LPs.
+Originally a guitarist, she began doing session work in Los Angeles in the late 1950s, playing lead guitar behind Ritchie Valens vocals on "La Bamba" and in the 1960s becoming a regular contributor on Phil Spector's recordings as well as on Beach Boys songs, such as "Help Me, Rhonda", "Sloop John B", and their subsequent Pet Sounds and Smile LPs.
 Ray Pohlman, who had assumed an early leadership position in the Wrecking Crew, became the musical director for the Shindig!
 TV show in 1965, resulting in reduced studio work from that point on.
 After Pohlman's move to television, Kaye increasingly concentrated on the electric bass, becoming one of the few female "first call" players on the L.A. scene.
 She supplied the signature bass line in Sonny and Cher's "The Beat Goes On" released in 1967.
 Kaye was often teamed with Pohlman on pop music sessions (e.g. those for the Beach Boys) since it was a common practice at that time to reinforce the sound by "doubling" certain instruments like the bass, and producers and arrangers often recorded the bass parts with an acoustic and an electric bass playing together.
 Kaye would become known as one of the most prolific and widely heard bass guitarists, playing on an estimated 10,000 recordings in a career spanning more than 50 years.

 Joe Osborn played bass on numerous Wrecking Crew-backed songs, such as Glen Campbell's "By the Time I Get to Phoenix", the Mamas & the Papas' "California Dreamin, Richard Harris' "MacArthur Park", and the 5th Dimension's "Up, Up and Away".
 Other notable electric bassists who played with the Wrecking Crew were Bill Pitman, Max Bennett, Red Callender, Chuck Rainey, and Bob West, as well as Jimmy Bond, Lyle Ritz, and Chuck Berghofer, who played acoustic upright bass.